thies/real-estate-semimar/_posts/2020-09-05-symposium.md

 Chair: Joseph Ooi

-- _"Impact of Environmental Investments on Corporate Financial Performance - Decomposing Valuation and Cash Flow Effects",_ by Avis Devine and Erkan Yonder.
+- _"Impact of Environmental Investments on Corporate Financial Performance: Decomposing Valuation and Cash Flow Effects",_ by Avis Devine and Erkan Yonder.
 Discussant: Franz Fuerst

 - _"The Effect of Real Estate Prices on Peer Firms",_ Einar C. Kjenstad and Anil Kumar.
 Discussant: Cristian Badarinza